 There may come a time when you ask if your business is fully prepared.

 Here are some things to keep in mind:

-The first question you have to ask yourself is “Do I have a full backup in case my machine is destroyed or damaged?”.
+The first question you have to ask yourself is “Do I have a full backup in case my machine or computer room is destroyed or damaged?”.
 This is probably the number one issue that I see in our industry today.
 Most businesses don’t have good backups that they can rely on.

 If you are a regular reader of the iTech newsletter, you have probably heard me stress that you need to test your recovery and that it still holds out.

 - Am I 100% sure of my backups?